mrigankpawagi/LeanearTemporalLogic/README.md

         - `closure_of_traces`: The closure of a system's traces is a safety property that the system satisfies
         - `finite_traces_are_prefixes`: Finite traces of a system are prefixes of its infinite traces
         - `prefix_of_closure_is_prefix`: Prefixes of a closure coincide with the prefixes of the original property
-      - `safety_satisfaction`: A system satisfies a safety property if no bad prefix of the property is finite trace of the system
+      - `safety_satisfaction`: A system satisfies a safety property if no bad prefix of the property is a finite trace of the system
       - `safety_finite_trace_inclusion`: Finite Trace Inclusion and Safety Properties

 ## Future Work